genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0a_fundaments.md

 - Create User Interfaces.
 - Control Access.

-These five steps are a roadmap for creating an application, so you will these in the tutorials that following.
+These five steps are a roadmap for creating an application, and they are the basis of the tutorials in this course.

 ### The elements of any application

 #### GPAL

-The elements of any Genesis Platform app are powered by a type-safe layered system which combines an easy to learn Kotlin-based Domain Specific Language (DSL) with transparent references between layers to ensure code changes are minimal when working with our technical components (e.g. dataservers, event handlers, request replies, etc) and our data schema layer.
+The elements of any Genesis Platform app are powered by a type-safe layered system which combines an easy-to-learn Kotlin-based Domain Specific Language (DSL) with transparent references between layers to ensure code changes are minimal when working with our technical components (e.g. Data Servers, Event Handlers, Request Servers, etc) and our data schema layer.

 - The different layers of the architecture are: configuration | fields schema, tables schema | view schema | runtime.
 - Each layer has its own Kotlin DSL plus specific code generation attached to it.